Shincheonji Church of Jesus: Feast of Tabernacles (July 15)

 The origin of the Feast of Tabernacles is found in what Leviticus 23:33-44 reports as God's command to Moses that Israelites should dwell in booths to remember their journey out of Egypt.
-Rather than physical booths made of grass, in modern celebrations people are metaphorically referred to as grass (1 Peter 1:24).
+Rather than physical booths made of grass, in modern celebrations, people are metaphorically referred to as grass (1 Peter 1:24).
 The Feast of Tabernacles is observed as a journey by the members of Shincheonji from a world without the group's teachings into a world with them.
 These members are said to become spiritual booths (i.e., homes) where the Holy Spirit dwells, and they offer thanksgiving to God (Isaiah 40:6-7, 1 Corinthians 3:16).

 Feast of Ingathering (September 24)

-The origin of the Feast of Ingathering is the practice reported in Exodus 23:14-17 where Israelites would offer thanks to God as they harvested their crops and stored them in barns.
+The origin of the Feast of Ingathering is the practice reported in Exodus 23:14-17, where Israelites would offer thanks to God as they harvested their crops and stored them in barns.
 Today, the Feast of Ingathering is observed as a spiritual harvest, a festival of thanksgiving for being harvested and gathered into God's kingdom, the barn (Mount Zion, Shincheonji).
 The date was chosen as the anniversary of when the foundation of the Holy Temple in Jerusalem was laid, as extrapolated from Haggai 2.

 Membership

-In 2014, it was estimated to have over 120,000 members, while a 2020 estimate put membership at around 200,000.
+In 2014, Shincheonji was estimated to have over 120,000 members, while a 2020 estimate put membership at around 200,000.
 It was once the fastest-growing religious church in South Korea.

-In March 2020, health authorities of the Government of South Korea investigating the COVID-19 pandemic officially declared to the press that they obtained an exact list of 317,320 registered Shincheonji members.
+In March 2020, health authorities of the Government of South Korea investigating the COVID-19 pandemic declared that they obtained a list of 317,320 registered Shincheonji members.

 Ministries

 Overseas church MOUs and signboard changes

-As of early August 2024, Shincheonji claims having signed 12,979 MOUs in 84 countries, with 705 accumulated domestically.
+As of early August 2024, Shincheonji claims to have signed 12,979 memoranda of understanding (MOUs) in 84 countries, with 705 accumulated domestically.
 Additionally, 1,352 churches in 41 countries have replaced their signs with those of the Shincheonji Church of Jesus and are requesting the dispatch of instructors and Bible education.
 A representative of the Shincheonji Busan James Tribe stated, "Not only in India but around the world, requests for educational support from the Zion Christian Mission Center of the Shincheonji Church of Jesus and for incorporation into Shincheonji are increasing."
-The representative further emphasized that they will continue to actively engage with pastors of established churches, aiming for mutual cooperation.
+The representative further emphasized that they will continue to actively engage with pastors of established churches, aiming for cooperation.
 However, this has sparked controversy as it was revealed to be the result of deceiving foreign pastors who were unaware of Shincheonji's falsehoods and true nature.